Queky/docker-confluence-for-testing/README.md

-# Docker-jira-for-testing (WIP)
+# Docker-jira-service-desk-for-testing (WIP)

 ---

-Script that provides a one-off command to locally run any Atlassian Jira version using an Oracle JRE on a Docker container.
+Script that provides a one-off command to locally run any Atlassian Jira Service Desk version using an Oracle JRE on a Docker container.

-It's purpose is just for quickly spin up any standalone version of Jira to perform tests on it.
+It's purpose is just for quickly spin up any standalone version of Jira Service Desk to perform tests on it.

 ⚠️Important!
 This is not intended to be used in a production system.